kevinokerlund/dom-regex/README.md

 ```

 ## Contributing
-Any pull-requests/suggestions/etc., are definitelly welcome.
+Any pull-requests/suggestions/etc., are definitely welcome.